The Hard Truth for D2C Brands

 It covers:

-Digital & physical assets → UI kits, packaging templates, ad frameworks
+Digital and physical assets - UI kits, packaging templates, ad frameworks

 How Design Systems Unlock Scale